-Transform Your Messy Data With Power Query like Magic!
+How to Transform Your Messy Data with Power Query like Magic!
+My Story

-Microsoft Excel is well known and probably best Spreadsheet application available today in the market.
+Microsoft Excel is widespread and probably best Spreadsheet application available today in the market.

 It is a go-to tool for any kind of data analysis, and when it comes to financial data, it is must know the mechanism.